-- 1 Look in the Tools panel for a related tool with a small black triangle.
-That triangle symbol indicates grouped, or hidden, tools. - 2 Hold the pointer over the tool until the tool tip displays the shortcut. - 3 Press the Tab key (when you're not editing text). - 4 Type it into the Navigator panel. - 5 Actual Pixels. - 6 Choose Window > [panel name]. - 7 A panel contains a set of related controls that you select and use to work on your file.
+- 1 To find a tool that isn't currently in the Tools panel, look for a related tool with a small black triangle.
+That triangle symbol indicates grouped, or hidden, tools. - 2 To see the keyboard shortcut for a tool, hold the pointer over the tool until the tool tip displays the shortcut. - 3 To instantly hide or show all active panels, press the Tab key (when you're not editing text). - 4 To enter a specific zoom percentage quickly, type it into the Navigator panel. - 5 Actual Pixels is the best representation of an image size on a web page. - To open a panel, choose Window > [panel name]. - 7 A panel contains a set of related controls that you select and use to work on your file.
 You can have many panels open, group them, hide them, and separate them, among other things.
 The image window displays the image file.
 If you close an image window, you close that file.